"It pays my bills": Ronke Odusanya knocks critics saying actors aren't well paid

-Ronke Odusanya Speaks on Remuneration in Nollywood: “The Industry is Different From How it Started”
+Ronke Odusanya Speaks on Performance Fee in Nollywood: “The Industry is Different Now”

 - The Nigerian movie industry known as Nollwood is blessed with amazing talents who keep fans glued to their screen daily to watch movies